syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Filtering.md

 ## Filtering using filter editor

-Filtering can also be applied to the SfPivotGrid control at runtime with the help of **Filter Editor**.
+Filtering can also be applied to the Pivot Grid control at runtime with the help of **Filter Editor**.
 The filter editor can be opened by clicking the filter icon present in the grouping bar item.
 The filter editor contains the filter list through which the items can be unchecked to apply filter dynamically.
-For unchecked items, a FilterExpression is internally created to apply filtering on the SfPivotGrid control.
+For unchecked items, a FilterExpression is internally created to apply filtering on the Pivot Grid control.

 ![PivotGrid_with_FilterEditor](Filtering_images/PivotGrid_with_FilterEditor.png)